Atala2000/Atala2000/README.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.1/css/all.min.css">

 <!-- Introduction -->
 Hi there!
 I'm Kidiavayi, a passionate developer from Nairobi, Kenya.
 I love building and tinkering with all things web and mobile.

 <!-- About Me -->
 ## About Me
 - 🎓 Business Information Technology Graduate
 - 💼 Full Stack Developer
-- 🌱 Currently learning : MySQL and Python
+- 🌱 Currently learning: MySQL and Python
 - 😄 Pronouns: He/Him

 <!-- Languages and Tools -->